-And I fully expected the fishing to be slow, but that’s not what the river gave us.
+I fully expected the fishing to be slow, but that’s not what the river gave us.
 Instead, we were granted a day like I haven’t seen for a long while.
 Every spot that should give up a trout gave up two.
 Average casting was rewarded with good fish.
-And dogged determination to adjust and perfect a drift at prime spots was rewarded with big fish — even a couple Whiskeys.
+And dogged determination to adjust and perfect a drift at prime spots was rewarded with big fish — even a couple of Whiskeys.
 Hour after hour, our day grew into something special.
 We fished alongside one another and took turns, visiting, talking of the past and the future, and remembering our few years of friendship without ever addressing it so directly.

 Around 11:00 the caddis turned on, and trout responded.
 They began taking our upper tag nymphs, just like they’re supposed to, and good fishing improved to excellent.
 Honestly, it was the kind of day where you get a little miffed when a likely spot doesn’t give up a fish, the kind where you expect — you predict — the takes on your best drifts.
-Like a hanging curveball as it approaches a cleanup hitter, you anticipate a future.
-And when you do miss in a perfect seam, you can’t help but shake your head and wonder how that just happened.
+Like a hanging curve ball as it approaches a cleanup hitter, you anticipate a future.
+And when you do swing and miss in a perfect seam, you can’t help but shake your head and wonder how that just happened.

 Austin and I wrapped up our day around 1:00 pm because life forced a conclusion.
 And I don’t know that I’ve ever been so satisfied with a half day trip.
 Even in the best times, I’m always left wanting more.
 But this day?
 This farewell trip with Austin, was just right.